David-Chazoule/e-shop-back/README.md

 - `middlewares/`: directory contains middleware functions that handle request and response processing, such as error handling.
 - `models/`:  directory defines database interactions.
 It contains functions for querying and manipulating data in the database.
 - `routes/`: directory defines the application's routes and maps them to the corresponding controller functions.
+- `db/`: Directory contains data files.
+This includes SQL files with the initial data.
+These files are used to populate the database with necessary data.